 - Themed Wedding Flowers That Symbolize Gratitude

 This pandemic has brought a lot of realizations to many people.
-For couples who want to start their new life together next year, why not go for a gratitude theme using flowers that symbolize gratitude.
+For couples who want to start their new life together next year, why not go for a gratitude theme using flowers that symbolize gratitude?
+You can also get your wedding flowers framed, in a beautiful and unique way to show off a wedding photo or memento and make it even more special.

 You can hang a note in your bridesmaids’ bouquets explaining why you chose that flower.
 Also, you may put a small cardholder beside your centerpiece flowers with a note of things that you’re most grateful for during the past year.